Real-space Hybrid Topological Singularities in Structured Elastic Waves

+We have demonstrated the emergence and evolution of real-space hybrid topological singularities of elastic waves in finite-sized solids.
+These singularities arise from the full vectorial character of elastic fields constrained to a two-dimensional surface and exhibit nontrivial topological dynamics, including non-pairwise transitions that go beyond the conventional defect dynamics in two-dimensional systems.
+More importantly, we show that a subset of these singularities, $\mathrm{H}_1$ points, imprint phase singularities onto the radiated acoustic field, enabling the generation of a vortex in free space.
+This mechanism leads to chiral acoustic radiation from achiral structures driven by simple achiral sources, thereby establishing a topology-driven route to structured wave generation.
+Our findings bridge the gap between the intrinsic wave topology in elastic media and observable wave phenomena, opening new avenues for singular phononics and advanced topological wave manipulation.

-The work described in this paper was supported by grants from the National Natural Science Foundation of China (No. 12322416) and the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. AoE/P-502/20).
-We thank C. T. Chan, Jie Zhu, and Chenwen Yang for useful discussions.
+The work described in this paper was supported by grants from the National Natural Science Foundation of China (No. 12322416), the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. AoE/P-502/20), and the Talent Scientific Fund of Lanzhou University.
+We thank C. T. Chan and Chenwen Yang for helpful discussions.

+\textit{Data availability}---The data that support the findings of this article are not publicly available.
+The data are available from the authors upon reasonable request.

 \widetext